All for Australia League: Objectives

 According to labour historian Geoffrey Robinson, the league "posed a major challenge to the established conservative parties", but ultimately "failed because Australian conservatives regrouped and moved back towards the centre".

 Membership

 The league undertook an extensive recruiting campaign, mostly in Sydney but also in some country areas.
 It claimed to have gained 30,000 members within three weeks after its launch, rising to 40,000 a week later.
 Up to 3,500 badges were being issued each day, bearing the distinctive emblem of a six-pointed star.
 By the end of March 1931, the league claimed 99 branches, including fifteen outside Sydney.
 The membership stood at 116,000 on 14 April and 130,000 by the end of June.

 Most of the league's leadership had not previously been involved in politics.
 The executive was "strongly representative of managerial and professional men".
-Former engineering professor Alexander James Gibson was elected president of the league.
+Former engineering professor Alexander James Gibson was elected president.
 Other members of the league's provisional executive included: